NASA releases new photos of Jupiter — and a recording of its moon that sounds like R2-D2

 The interior of the planet is dynamic as well.
 It spins every 10 hours and holds raging wind jets that give Jupiter its Van Gogh-like swirls.
 Within its southern latitudes, the Great Red Spot is essentially a hurricane that has been observed since the age of Galileo.
 But scientists have found another formidable patch: the Great Blue Spot.

-The Great Blue Spot “is really a magnetic anomaly,” said Connerney.
+The Great Blue Spot “is really a magnetic anomaly,” Connerney said.
 Its name stems not from its color but from how magnetic field lines are drawn — sporting blue when they go into the planet.
 It also offers clues about the planet’s workings.

 “We actually detected a big change from the beginning of our Juno mission in 2016 to now,” he said.
 “We detected a change in the magnetic field that is equivalent to the eastward drift of the great blue spot in time, very slow about four centimeters per second but fast enough to circle the planet in about 350 years.”

-Note: Correction: An earlier version of this article omitted the first name of Jack Connerney, an astrophysicist at the NASA Goddard Space Flight Center.
-The article has been corrected.